ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

       - ...
 ```

 A context is the build context you want to modify — `:test` or `:release`.
-Some plugins
+Plugins
-also hook into `:defines` with their own context.
+can also hook into `:defines` with their own context.

 You specify the symbols you want to add to a build step beneath a `:<context>`.
 In many
 cases this is a simple YAML list of strings that will become symbols defined in a